alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 The observation encoder processes raw observations from the environment (e.g., images, sensor data) into a latent representation.
 The value/policy network then takes this latent representation as input and outputs either the estimated value of each action (in value-based methods) or the parameters of the action distribution (in policy-based methods).

+Typical deep learning architectures use CNNs for processing image-based observations, and MLPs for vector-based observations.
+Policy and value networks are often implemented as MLPs, which take the encoded observation as input and output action values or action probabilities.
+Notably, these MLP-based architectures require a fixed input dimension $$d$$, according to the size of the observation space or the output of the encoder, and a fixed output dimension according to the size of the action space $$|A|$$.

 <!-- Let's have a look at some popular deep RL benchmark problems.
 - **Lunar Lander**:
   - Observation space: 8-dimensional vector -- lander coordinates, velocities, and contacts.